ceph/cbt/tools/crimson/README.rst

 read clients ratio to 0 to do the write only tests, vive versa.
 Meanwhile, it will collect the reactor cpu utilization, and the perf information.
 The test thread will run in processors 16~31.
-In consideration of SeaStore starts in processor 0 by default, please avoid setting --taskset to 0.
+In consideration of SeaStore starts in processor 0 by default, please avoid setting --bench-taskset to 0.
 The tests will run in crimson seastore.

 Example of result: